How to Become a School Nurse

 BSN Degree

-Enrolling in a BSN program is the traditional route for those interested in becoming school nurses.
-Outside of the typical nursing courses, BSN programs also require students to complete general education requirements, providing them with exposure to a broader education than their ADN counterparts.
-These programs work best for students willing to spend the extra time earning their bachelor’s degree and who may want to continue their education in the future.
+Enrolling in a BSN program is the employer-preferred route for school nurses.
+Beyond the fundamental nursing courses, BSN programs require students to complete general education requirements, exposing them to a broader education than their ADN counterparts.
+These programs work best for students willing to spend the extra time earning their bachelor’s degree and who may want to continue their education.

-High school diploma or GED certificate; minimum 2.5-3.0 GPA; science and math prerequisite courses (“C” or better); pre-entrance exams (SAT)
+• Admission Requirements: High school diploma or GED certificate; minimum 2.5-3.0 GPA; science and math prerequisite courses with a C or better; SAT or ACT scores

 MSN Degree